 Day 2: Hobart or Bruny Island

 Head down to the beautiful sandstone-clad Salamanca Place in the morning.
 Locals know that Salamanca is the place for brunch.
-The pick of the bunch would be the Machine Laundry Café or Smolt in Salamanca Square, or head up to nearby Battery Point to eat at Jackman and McRoss or Pollen Tea Room.
+The pick of the bunch would be the Machine Laundry Café, or head up to nearby Battery Point to eat at Jackman and McRoss or Pollen Tea Room.

 If you're in Hobart on Saturday then you should make sure you wander around Salamanca Market.
 This market is Australia's largest open air market and is full of fantastic stalls.
 Salamanca Market has oodles of fresh Tasmanian food, local musical talent, and trinkets.
 The atmosphere is unforgettable!It runs from 8:30am - 3:00pm on Saturdays